Showing posts with label trails. Show all posts

 Other times, you'll see them atop telephone poles, eyes fixed on the ground to catch the movements of a vole or rabbit, or simply waiting out the cold weather before climbing a thermal updraft into the sky.

 The Red-tailed Hawk has a thrilling, raspy scream that sounds exactly like a raptor should sound.
-At least, that’s what Hollywood directors seem to think.
+That's what Hollywood directors seem to think.

-Whenever a hawk or eagle appears onscreen, no matter what species, the shrill cry in movies is almost always a Red-tailed Hawk.
+Whenever a hawk or eagle appears onscreen, no matter what species, the shrill cry in movies is almost always that of a Red-tailed Hawk.

 Male